omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
-    In 1991, Cash sang lead vocals on a cover version of &#8220;Man in Black&#8221; for the Christian punk band One Bad Pig's album <i>I Scream Sunday</i>.
+    In 1991, Cash sang lead vocals on a cover version of “Man in Black” for the Christian punk band One Bad Pig's album <i>I Scream Sunday</i>.
   </p>

   <p>
     His career was rejuvenated in the 1990s, leading to popularity among a younger audience not traditionally interested in country music.
-In 1993, he sang the vocal on U2's &#8220;The Wanderer&#8221; for their album <i>Zooropa</i>.
+In 1993, he sang the vocal on U2's “The Wanderer” for their album <i>Zooropa</i>.
 Although he was no longer sought after by major labels, Cash was approached by producer Rick Rubin and offered a contract with Rubin's American Recordings label, better known for rap and hard rock.
   </p>

   <p>